Hash Functions¶

 SHA-256 in Bitcoin¶

 Bitcoin uses the SHA-256 hash function extensively.
 Every block in the blockchain contains a hash of the previous block, creating an immutable chain of records.
-Bitcoin's proof-of-work system requires miners to find input values that, when hashed, produce outputs meeting specific criteria.
-This process, which requires enormous computational effort, secures the network and validates transactions.
+Bitcoin's proof-of-work system requires miners to find input values that, when hashed using SHA-256, produce outputs meeting specific criteria -- typically a hash value that begins with a certain number of zeros.
+This process, which requires enormous computational effort to produce but only a single hash computation to verify, secures the network and validates transactions.